Start Strong! — Use a Speech Introduction Your Audience Will Remember

 Looks okay, doesn't it?

-But now imagine that everything the speaker said up to that point took a total of 14 seconds.
-His voice wasn't inflected but flat, inhabiting a "vocal plateau."
-And no vocal expressiveness existed to give the words life, as though blood was singing in their veins.
-(To read more on how to become an exciting speaker, download our cheat sheet, "5 Ways to Captivate an Audience.")
+But now imagine that everything the speaker said took a total of 14 seconds.
+In addition, his voice wasn't inflected but flat, inhabiting a vocal plateau.
+And he didn't use any vocal expressiveness to give life to his words.

-How successful would you now say this speaker's greeting was?
+Now how successful would you say this speaker's greeting to his audience was?

-All of us may remember from our school days that "a speech has three parts: Introduction, Body, and Conclusion."
-And while that may still be generally true in a broad sense, most presentations include a fourth component: the Greeting.
+You may remember the old school lesson that a speech has three parts: Introduction, Body, and Conclusion.
+The truth is, most presentations include a fourth component: the Greeting.

 Your greeting is an essential part of your Introduction because it presents both you and your topic to your audience, giving your listeners a flavor of what will follow.
 Equally important, it opens up the channel of communication between you and your listeners.
 It alerts an audience to whether you're going to be interesting or not.
 And it starts influencing listeners when they're primed to pay maximum attention.

-But audiences judge us in the first 30 to 60 seconds!
-That's all the time we have to get their judgments working in our favor rather than against us.
-Again, our greeting is precious real estate that we must develop, not let lie fallow.
+Unfortunately, audiences judge you in the first 30 to 60 seconds!
+That's all the time you have to get their judgments working in your favor rather than against you.
+So your greeting is precious real estate that you must develop skillfully.

 Marrying Sound and Sense

-The selection at the start of this article, for instance, is similar to what I heard last week when I conducted a breakfast workshop for a professional group.
+The underenergized introduction at the start of this article, for instance, is similar to what I heard last week when I conducted a breakfast workshop for a chamber of commerce.
 One of the attendees volunteered to give us the opening of his "stump pitch," and that is the content (changed with regard to industry) that I included above.

 He didn't realize—and you can see it too if you re-read what he said—that there were four components to his greeting, not one.
-Before he asked his "grabbing" question, that is, he did the following: 1) greeted his audience with "Good morning," 2) identified himself, 3) named his company's expertise that might be of interest to prospects, and 4) told his listeners that he was delighted to be speaking to them.
+That is, before he asked his "grabbing" question, he did the following: 1) greeted his audience, 2) identified himself, 3) gave his company's expertise that might be of interest to prospects, and 4) told his listeners that he was delighted to be speaking to them.
 After that came his "hook."
 Before that came the elements of his greeting that he'd specifically included to begin pleasantly and professionally.

-The problem was that, although he knew why those elements were there, he'd rattled them off so many times that he'd lost his own interest in the content.
+The problem was that, although he knew why those elements were there, he'd rattled them off so many times before the workshop that he'd lost his own interest in the content.
 He was telegraphing to his audience vocally that it no longer revved his engine to say these things.

 I coached this gentleman briefly, getting him to invest himself emotionally in each of the four elements of his greeting, rather than allowing them to run together.
 In a short time, he'd caught on and his vocal delivery skills began to match the important information he was getting across to his listeners.

 His fellow workshop attendees spontaneously applauded at his last attempt.
-Now he had a greeting that accomplished its job, helping to launch his presentation strongly.
+Now he had a greeting that accomplished its job by helping to launch his presentation strongly.